danko1122q/vel-shell/docs/LANGUAGE.md

 ### `unusedname [hint]`

-Returns a unique function name not currently in use, based on `hint`.
+Returns a unique function name not currently in use.

 ### `upvar localname parentname`

-Creates a local alias for a variable in the parent (calling) scope.
-Reads the parent's current value into `localname` and installs a write-back watch so that subsequent assignments to `localname` propagate back to `parentname` in the caller.
+Creates a local alias that mirrors a variable in the parent (calling) scope.

 ```
 func bump {} {
     upvar n counter
-    inc n
+    incr n
 }

 set counter 0